rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

 | system-ethereum-extras       | It contains other events of an ethereum network     				|
 | system-apache-logs           | It contains apache logs gathered from various servers       		|

-In this example, we consume events from `system-apache-logs`.
+This example consumes events from `system-apache-logs`.

-### 4. Create your keyspace and table
+### 4. Create your keyspace
 To create a new keyspace :

-  - Go to Cassandra tab
+  - Open the Streamly dashboard and switch to the Cassandra tab
-  - Provide the name of the keyspace, in the Keyspace Name box (eg `greenspace_keyspace`).
-It should start with your namespace.
+  - Specify the keyspace name in the corresponding text field (e.g. `greenspace_keyspace`).
+Be sure to prefix it with your namespace.
-  - Choose the strategy (eg `SimpleStrategy`) and define the replication factor (eg `1`)
+  - Choose a replication strategy (e.g. `SimpleStrategy`) and define the replication factor (e.g. `1`)

 ![streamly-create-keyspace][streamly-create-keyspace]

-  - Click on Create Keyspace button
+  - Click on `CREATE NEW KEYSPACE`

-The keyspace appears in the list of existing keyspaces:
+The newly created keyspace should appear in the list of existing keyspaces on the right side of the screen:

 ![streamly-list-keyspace][streamly-list-keyspace]